octo-technology/OpenTezos/docs/michelson/tutorial.md

 #### Throwing an exception with `FAILWITH`

-The `FAILWITH` instruction aborts the execution of the Michelson script by throwing an exception.
+The `FAILWITH` instruction aborts the execution of the Michelson script by allowing an exception.

 The `FAILWITH` instruction consumes the top element of the stack as argument (usually a string message).
-The consumed element must be of a push-able type.
-It is allowed to throw an exception without message by pushing a `UNIT` value on top of the stack.
+The consumed element must be a push-able type.
+It is allowed to throw an exception without a message by pushing a `UNIT` value on top of the stack.

 The `FAIL` keyword has been provided as replacement for `UNIT; FAILWITH`.

-Actually, the `FAIL` keyword is not an instruction but a syntactic sugar (i.e. a "shortcut" instruction that combines many of language's basic instructions).
+Actually, the `FAIL` keyword is not an instruction but a syntactic sugar.

 A `FAILWITH` instruction provides a way to reject a transaction by stopping the execution of related instructions.